direvus/adventofcode/README.md

 - `numba`, to speed up some of the number-crunchy solutions
 - `pytest`, to run the test suite

+## Installation

+1. Clone the repo
+2. Change into the top-level repo directory
+3. Execute `python3 -m venv .venv` to create a Python virtual environment
+4. Execute `source .venv/bin/activate` to activate the virtual environment
+5. Execute `pip install -r requirements.txt` to install all required and optional Python package dependencies

 ## Usage

-Execute `advent.py` at the top-level of the repository, with the year and day number.
+To simply run the solution for a puzzle, execute `advent.py` at the top-level of the repository, with the year and day number as positional arguments, for
+example:

 ```
 ./advent.py 2023 9